Permutation twisted cohomology, remixed: Preliminaries: Tensor-triangular geometry and permutation modules

-The Brauer quotient is an explicit construction on the level of modules which mimics taking fixed points of $G$-sets.
-Balmer-Gallauer adapt this construction to work on the level of big categories, dubbing them \textit{modular fixed points} functors.
+\emph{Brauer quotients} are explicit constructions on $kG$-modules which mimic taking $H$-fixed points of $G$-sets when $H$ is a $p$-subgroup of $G$.
+Balmer--Gallauer adapt this construction to work on the level of big categories, dubbing them \textit{modular fixed points} functors.

 \begin{theorem}{\cite[Proposition 2.7]{BG25}} For every $p$-subgroup $H \leq G$ there exists a coproduct-preserving tt-functor on the big derived category of permutation modules such that $\Psi^H(kX) \cong k[X^H]$ for every $G$-set $X$.
 In particular, this functor preserves compacts and restricts to a tt-functor $\Psi^H\colon \catK(G) \to \catK(\Weyl{G}{H})$. \end{theorem}